Top 5 Python web frameworks to know

 This time, the documentation is huge.
 Maybe it’s not comparable to Django’s docs, but it’s far better than any other competitor.
 We can learn about installing Sanic, logging, routing, versioning, blueprints, static files and middlewares simply from the documentation.
 Code samples are included in each section: probably one of the best things to include in documentation.

 Is Sanic worth trying?
-Looking at its growing popularity, definitely: almost 13k GitHub stars, over 1,000 forks and a growing number of contributors speak to its popularity and that amount of attention guarantees that it won’t vanish unexpectedly.
+Looking at its growing popularity, definitely: almost 13k GitHub stars, over 1,000 forks and a growing number of authors speak to its popularity and that amount of attention guarantees that it won’t vanish unexpectedly.

 Fifth player: do we know him?